GabiUp2/BookClub_local_poc/README.md

 https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/

 ## Why -the fuck- am i getting the douplicated metrics values?
-I think it's because the metrics are being collected by the server and by the gunicorn worker, and I don't know how to fix it.
+I think it's because the metrics are being collected by the server and by the gunicorn worker, and I don't know how to fix it, yet.

 ## Reset password in Grafana:
 To reset a password for Grafana admin - once youve set one yourself - you need to get into grafana's docker shell via 'docker exec -it grafana sh' and use the following command `grafana-cli admin reset-admin-password '<new-password>'`